mungaiDaniel/React-dictionary/README.md

+# React-Dictionry

+This is a simple react application of dictionary integrated with material-ui.I have fetch the data form https://api.dictionaryapi.dev/api/v2/entries/<language>/<word> Api

+## Technology Used

+- react.js
+- material-ui/core
+- material-ui/icons
+## Get started

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).